MakeSchool-Tutorials/Makestagram-Swift-V3/Q15-Displaying-Posts/content.md

 # Conclusion

-Admittedly the app is still looking pretty boring - but with the timeline query you have implemented a very important feature!
-To make our progress a little bit more visual, we will focus on displaying posts with images in the next step!
+Admittedly the app is still looking pretty boring - but you have implemented the foundation for a very important feature.
+To make our progress more visual, we'll focus on displaying the posts with images in the next step.